Thomas Doty – Storyteller

 Many of the earliest European descriptions of the images referred them as picture writing.
 They saw early on the connection between rock writings and Indian sign language.
 Both are methods of communication and are closely related.

-To further complicate the modern view as rock writings as art, many scientists have categorized the symbols from their own European world view rather than asking native elders what they mean or at least attempting to see them through native eyes.
+To further complicate the modern view of rock writings as art, many scientists have categorized the symbols from their own European world view rather than asking native elders what they mean or at least attempting to see them through native eyes.
 As a result, there are reams of documents separating the symbols into categories with names such as ladders, rakes, anthropomorphic figures, concentric circles, and so on.
 None of these have anything to do with what they mean.
 Really, the best example of rock art that I know of is Michelangelo's David!

 In years past, when I taught my rock writing class to school children, there was a magical moment when I saw the light bulbs in their brains flash on.
 That's when they started seeing the symbols as natives see them.
 And interpretation became a breeze.
 A completeness symbol was no longer a fish, it was a rope with the ends tied together.
 Two arrowheads with the points touching was no longer an hour glass, it was the symbol for conflict.
 Unfortunately, for many archaeologists who call themselves specialists in native cultures, the light bulb never flashes on.
 And they continue to publish their papers, ream after ream, and others believe them.